erlef/oidcc/README.md

  * Register the implementation of the behaviour

 #### Define a path to user for the cowboy handler
+The path MUST be the same as the local endpoint provided when adding the OpenIdProvider.
 ```
 Dispatch = cowboy_router:compile( [{'_',
 					[